whatever555/next-cordova-exporter/README.md

 # Tidy up
 Be sure to hide the following folders from linters, tyescript, and git etc

-Eslint:
+Typescript:
-Add the following to your `.eslintignore` file:
+Add the following to your `.tsconfig` file:
 ```
 "exclude": ["out", "www", "platforms"],
 ```